Legendary trumpeter Lee Morgan would have celebrated his 80th birthday today.

-Filmmaker Kaspar Collin sets the stage for the late 1950s-to-early 1970s jazz scene in New York with vintage photos and film, and then wisely lets the participants spin out their own threads of the narrative.
+Filmmaker Kaspar Collin sets the stage for the late 1950s-to-early 1970s jazz scene in New York with vintage photos and film, and then wisely steps out of the way and lets the participants spin out their own threads of the narrative.

-Saxophonists Bennie Maupin and Wayne Shorter, bassists Paul West and Jymie Merritt, drummers Charlie Persip and Albert "Tootie" Heath all contribute to the portrait of their friend; the talented, confident and fun-loving young trumpeter who sailed high, and then fell low due to heroin addiction.
+Saxophonists Bennie Maupin and Wayne Shorter, bassists Paul West and Jymie Merritt, drummers Charlie Persip and Albert "Tootie" Heath all contribute to the portrait of their friend; the talented, confident, brash and fun-loving young trumpeter who sailed high, and then fell low due to heroin addiction.

 Jazz writer/radio announcer/historian Larry Reni Thomas shares from his interview of Helen Morgan her strength and independence, her love for the man and her determination to save him.
 Helen's friends and her son also add to picture of Helen as a positive force, not only in Lee's life, but in her neighborhood and in the jazz community.

-The threads lead to the night of the shooting: The club Slugs, once called "the ultimate jazz dive," the blizzard (5-plus inches of snow and 40 mph winds), the confrontation.
+The various threads converge at the night of the shooting: the club Slugs, once called "the ultimate jazz dive," the blizzard (5-plus inches of snow and 40 mph winds), the confrontation.

 Kaspar Collin has very skillfully captured the complexity of a life and death in jazz.